mobilecoinfoundation/technical-committee/README.md

 The MobileCoin Foundation Technical Committee oversees the open source technical development of the MobileCoin Protocol.

-Please see the Governance Specification in the [MobileCoin Foundation Technical Committee Charter](./CHARTER.md).
+Please see the governance specification in the [MobileCoin Foundation Technical Committee Charter](./CHARTER.md).